 Due to recent events, we are not completing school visist until further notice.
 If you have any coronovirus symptoms, please cancel your home appointment with us. see link for futher advice:

 Advanced Sensory Integration Practitioner

 Louise has extensive experience of supporting people with additional needs, Autism Spectrum Condition and mental health conditions.
-Louise specialised as a Paediatric Occupational Therapist/Sensory Integration Practitioner in the last 4 years and continues to provide services to a Specialist College as well as Managing Director at Sensory-OT4me.
+Louise is a specialist Occupational Therapist and an Advanced Sensory Integration Practitioner with a masters module in Autism, and is Managing Director at Sensory-OT4me Ltd.

 Specialist Occupational Therapy

 "Sensory Integration is the process in which the brain organises information sent from our senses, giving meaning and determining what to focus on, forming the foundations for learning and social behaviours" (Ayres 2005)

 Information is sent from different parts of the body [the sensory systems] to the brain, and then the relevant responses are formed, allowing us to respond appropriately.
 When difficulties occur with SI, the brain does not process sensory information effectively and therefore the individual does not receive precise information about himself or the world (Ayres 1972).